Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 She had been cheated to a job, and they locked her up and wouldn't let her eat or drink unless she agreed to sell her body.
 Having no choice, she finally gave in and took on clients for a month and escaped to look for work again.

 She had been through a lot.
-I was about to leave Shenzhen at that time, and I hadn't gone roller-skating or seen a movie in a video hall, so I felt sorry for myself.
+I was about to leave Shenzhen at that time, and I hadn't gone roller-skating or seen a movie in a video hall yet, so I felt sorry for myself.

 The girl said, "Easy, I'll take you there.